-Ask the member about their preferred invoice method.
-When it comes to a business, make sure invoices are properly formatted, include all necessary details, and are sent to the correct person.
+Ask your membership about their preferred invoice method.
+When it comes to a chamber member business, make sure invoices are properly formatted, include all necessary details, and are sent to the correct person.

 6. Make It a routine

 Invoice members at a set time, every time.
 People pay faster when invoices are emailed between certain times.
-Be sure to determine the highest success rate for your particular demographic.
+Be sure to determine the highest success rate for your chamber of commerce.